-For the 2019-2020 residency year, the University of Oklahoma College of Pharmacy in Oklahoma City seeks to fill three (3) positions in acute care PGY2 residency programs accredited by ASHP.
-Two (2) positions are available in Internal Medicine and one (1) position is available in Pediatrics.
+For the 2020-2021 residency year, the University of Oklahoma College of Pharmacy in Oklahoma City seeks to fill three (3) positions in acute care PGY2 residency programs accredited by ASHP.
+One (1) position is available in Internal Medicine and two (2) positions are available in Pediatrics.

-All PGY2 residency programs are one year positions and provide the resident with the academic rank of Clinical Instructor with the University of Oklahoma College of Pharmacy.
+All PGY2 residency programs are one-year positions and provide the resident with the academic rank of Clinical Instructor with the University of Oklahoma College of Pharmacy.
 Residents are involved in the education of pharmacy students, resident physicians, medical students, faculty physicians, and other members of the healthcare team.
-Practice sites vary depending on the program of study and include both inpatient and outpatient sites affiliated with OU Medical Center and The Children’s Hospital at OU Medical Center.
+Practice sites vary depending on the program of study and include both inpatient and outpatient sites affiliated with OU Medical Center, The Children’s Hospital at OU Medical Center, OU Physicians, and INTEGRIS Baptist Medical Center.
 The residency programs provide opportunities to practice in interdisciplinary as well as pharmacist-managed collaborative practice clinics.
 Each residency program is designed to meet the individual interests and needs of the residents.

 The stipend for PGY2 residents is $46,000 for the residency year.
 Residents have 12 vacation days and 11 days of holiday time during the residency year as well as paid professional leave to attend at least one professional conference and up to 8 additional paid leave days for interviewing for post-residency positions.
 A flexible benefits package is offered by the University of Oklahoma.

 Candidates must have a Pharm.D. degree from an ACPE-accredited college or school of pharmacy, have completed a PGY1 Pharmacy residency, be eligible for licensure in the state of Oklahoma, and demonstrate the personal and professional maturity required of the specialty pharmacy practitioner.